 In addition to lifestyle modification, bladder training, drugs, intravesical therapies, and surgery are used as needed.
 Stress reduction and biofeedback (to strenghten pelvic floor muscles, eg, with Kegel exercises) may help.
 No treatment has been proved effective, but a combination of ≥ 2 nonsurgical treatments is recommended before surgery is considered.

-The most commonly used drug is pentosan polysulfate sodium, a heparin-like molecule similar to urothelial glycosaminoglycan; doses of 100 mg po tid may help restore the bladder’s protective surface lining.
-Improvement may not be noticed for 2 to 4 mo.
+The most commonly used drug is pentosan polysulfate sodium, a heparin-like molecule similar to urothelial glycosaminoglycan; doses of 100 mg orally 3 times a day may help restore the bladder’s protective surface lining.
+Improvement may not be noticed for 2 to 4 months.
 Intravesical instillation of 15 mL of a solution containing 100 mg of pentosan or 40,000 units of heparin plus 80 mg of lidocaine and 3 mL of sodium bicarbonate may benefit patients unresponsive to oral drugs.
-Tricyclic antidepressants (eg, imipramine 25 to 50 mg po once/day) and NSAIDs in standard doses may relieve pain.
+Tricyclic antidepressants (eg, imipramine 25 to 50 mg orally once a day) and NSAIDs in standard doses may relieve pain.
 Antihistamines (eg, hydroxyzine 10 to 50 mg once before bedtime) may help by directly inhibiting mast cells or by blocking allergic triggers.

-Dimethyl sulfoxide instilled into the bladder through a catheter and retained for 15 min may deplete substance P and trigger mast cell granulation; 50 mL q 1 to 2 wk for 6 to 8 wk, repeated as needed, relieves symptoms in up to one half of patients.
-Intravesical instillation of BCG and hyaluronic acid are under study.
+Dimethyl sulfoxide instilled into the bladder through a catheter and retained for 15 minutes may deplete substance P and trigger mast cell granulation; 50 mL every 1 to 2 weeks for 6 to 8 weeks, repeated as needed, relieves symptoms in up to one half of patients.
+Intravesical instillation of bacille Calmette-Guérin (BCG) and hyaluronic acid are under study.

 Bladder hydrodistention, cystoscopic resection of a Hunner ulcer, and sacral nerve root (S3) stimulation help some patients.